The Only Show in Town

 Me: “Here’s what happened: it’s cheaper in an economic sense here for the mind to readjust what it thinks fairness is than to carry those gaps along.
 You don’t want to keep paying the guy fifty percent.
 So you naturally learn to see it in a different way.
 Your resistance to the rule that says fifty-fifty is right increases.
 You don’t apply that rule the same way anymore.
 The rule that used to say fifty-fifty effectively becomes something else because it was cheaper at some point to restructure your idea of fairness.
 That’s emergence.
 That’s how orientation reorganizes.”

 Me: “This is what we call Incoherence.
 It’s a change in your impedance, your resistance to the application of the rule.
 Remember the lemonade example where you have that fifty-fifty rule that’s causing you a lot of problems?
 Eventually that rule transforms into a different rule.
-And what we call that change in the rule application, which effectively creates a different rule, we call that Incoherence.
-It’s a change in the resistance.
-When you look at the hard problem of change, yes, that’s where novelty comes from.
+And what we call that change in the rule application, which effectively creates a different rule.
+When you look at the hard problem of change, that’s where novelty comes from.
 It invariably comes from some process that figured out a different relationship to some rules that weren’t there before.
 Imagine the loop we’ve been discussing as sitting on a plane.
 You can move around that plane, make small adjustments, fight decay directly on the same level.
 But when the cost of carrying the paradoxes inside gets too high, something different happens.
 You move orthogonally to that plane.
 You pop off in a different direction.
 Your relationship to the rule changes.
 Your impedance to that rule increases.
 The rule that used to work for you effectively becomes something else.
-That’s where novelty comes from.
+That’s when novelty appears.
 It’s not from making things better on the same plane.
 It’s from changing your relationship to the rules themselves when the pressure builds enough.
 That’s emergence.”

 Me: “I worked on this project for a long time.
 And the whole time it was just inside.
 I wasn’t really trying to meet people to talk about these things.
 It was nice to come out here and discover that there are other people on similar journeys doing the same sorts of things.
 It’s a beautiful way to share.”